Constellation-Labs/documentation-hub/validate/resources/configbackup.md

 In the event that your configuration becomes corrupt, restoring from a recent backup can save time.

-Depending on whether or not you have a highly customized configuration file in use on your Node, you may also be able to restore a corrupted configuration through the use of overwriting your configuration with a new configuration file and then modifying your profile and global p12 credentials.

 ## What is your configuration?

 nodectl is reliant on being able to read and process a configuration file that holds persistent configuration elements that allow nodectl to properly assist in administrating your Node.